planety/prologue/CONTRIBUTING.md

 ### prefer `plain functions` to `macros`

 You can avoid `macros`.
-If necessary, you should only use simple ones.
+If it is necessary, you should only use a simple one.

 ```nim
 macro resp*(response: Response) =